 Digestive System Optimization

-You will have an easier time swallowing and digesting food when you drink at least eight cups of water a day.
+You will have an easier time swallowing and digesting food when drinking at least eight cups of water daily.

 Think of it as putting oil in your car.